daroczig/logger/README.md

 #> INFO [2018-14-11 02:17:09] The answers are 5
 ```

-In the above example, first `42` was converted to a string by a message formatter, then the message was passed to a layout function to generate the actual log record.
+In the above example, first, `42` was converted to a string by a message formatter, then the message was passed to a layout function to generate the actual log record.

+## Log layouts

 An example of another layout function writing the same log messages in JSON: